 </div>

-Through this method, we can directly embed some lightweight, static data into the template, which enhances the template's self-sufficiency and reduces the dependence on backend dynamic data requests.
+In this way, we can directly embed some lightweight, static data into the template, which improves the template's self-sufficiency and reduces the dependency on backend dynamic data requests.

-Masterlistfilters andforThe combination of loops can help us build corporate CMS templates more efficiently and flexibly, handling various simple list data display needs.
+MasterlistFilters andforThe combination of loops can help us build safe CMS templates more efficiently and flexibly, handling various simple list data display needs.